 * We love using white 5-gallon utility buckets from Walmart or Lowes to process and store our flowers around the shop; they’re cheap, stackable and easy to clean.

-Since we had limited time and space for wrapping 350 bundles on-site during the event, I used kraft paper gift bags for wine that the ladies could drop their bundles into; they were the perfect height for the bouquets, and the reinforced handles made it easy for the ladies to carry them around as they visited other shops and restaurants through the evening.
+Since we had limited time and space for wrapping on-site during the event, I opted for these kraft paper wine gift bags.
+They were the perfect height to protect the stems of the bouquet.
+And the reinforced handles allowed easy carrying as guests visited other shops and restaurants through the evening.
 You can buy a pack of 50 on Amazon for $25.

-You can also use a large white poster board or a big piece of kraft paper and a large colorful marker to make your sign; just hang it on the wall behind your bouquet bar.
+You can also use a large white poster board or a big piece of kraft paper to make your sign.
+Just hang it on the wall behind your bouquet bar.